anders94/disruptor/README.md

     { message: 'the quick brown fox jumped over the lazy dog',
         total: 9,
        unique: 8 }

+A requestor only needs to know the address of one of the peers in the mesh to send jobs.
+The knowledge of active workers in the mesh and the random distribution of work is handled by the peer automatically.
+In this way, a single known entry point into the mesh is all that is necessary to run jobs distributed across the mesh.

 **Note: This functionality is under active development.**